 Here are the equivalent code snippets for the distributed data loading step:

-with all supported distributed frameworks.
-Please, see our
+broadcastthat can be used with all supported distributed frameworks.
+Please, see our documentation for more details.

 API.
 PyTorch native code is available for DDP, Horovod, and for XLA/TPU

-TPU devices.
-Note that the code is less verbose, however, the user still
+for TPU devices.
+Note that the code is less verbose, however, the user

 The following examples are introductory.
 For a more robust, production-grade example that uses PyTorch-Ignite, refer here.

 The complete source code of these experiments can be found here.

 PyTorch-Ignite - Torch native Distributed Data Parallel - Horovod - XLA/TPUs